List on Bids44 →

 ServiceCostTradeoff

-Backlight Repair₹3,000 – ₹5,000May use generic LED strips, shorter lifespan, no warranty
+Backlight Repair (local parts)₹3,000 – ₹5,000May use generic LED strips, potentially shorter lifespan, inconsistent brightness

-Annual running cost estimate: Budget ₹1,500-3,000 annually for minor wear-and-tear or occasional small repairs at this age, plus one major repair (like backlight or power board) is likely in years 4-6 of ownership.
+Annual running cost estimate: ₹1,500-3,000 budget for wear-and-tear at this age, plus one major repair likely in years 4-6.

 Known Issues — Reported by Real Samsung 55” Crystal UHD TV Owners